redwoodjs/redwoodjs-com-archive/cookbook/Role-based_Access_Control.md

 | Admin     |  ✅  | ✅  |  ✅  |   ✅   |      ✅      |

 ## Auth and RBAC Checklist

+In order to integrates RBAC in a RedwoodJS app, you will have to:

 - Implement an Identity as a Service/Authentication Provider
 - Define and Assign Roles